Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-5.md

 ---

 ## Introduction
-In [the previous article](https://jeiwan.cc/posts/building-blockchain-in-go-part-4/) we started implementing transactions.
+In [the previous article](https://jeiwan.cc/posts/building-blockchain-in-go-part-4/), we started implementing transactions.
 You were also introduced to the impersonal nature of transactions: there are no user accounts, your personal data (e.g., name, passport number or SSN) is not required and not stored anywhere in Bitcoin.
 But there still must be something that identifies you as the owner of transaction outputs (i.e. the owner of coins locked on these outputs).
 And this is what Bitcoin addresses are needed for.
 So far we've used arbitrary user defined strings as addresses, and the time has come to implement real addresses, as they're implemented in Bitcoin.

 > This part introduces significant code changes, so it makes no sense explaining all of them here.
 Please refer to [this page](https://github.com/Jeiwan/blockchain_go/compare/part_4...part_5#files_bucket) to see all the changes since the last article.

 ## Bitcoin Address
 Here's an example of a Bitcoin address: [1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa](https://blockchain.info/address/1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa).
 This is the very first Bitcoin address, which allegedly belongs to Satoshi Nakamoto.
 Bitcoin addresses are public.
 If you want to send coins to someone, you need to know their address.
 But addresses (despite being unique) are not something that identifies you as the owner of a "wallet".
 In fact, such addresses are a human readable representation of public keys.
 In Bitcoin, your identity is a pair (or pairs) of private and public keys stored on your computer (or stored in some other place you have access to).
-Bitcoin relies on a combination of cryptography algorithms to create these keys and guarantee that no one else in the world can access you coins without getting physical access to your keys.
+Bitcoin relies on a combination of cryptography algorithms to create these keys, and guarantee that no one else in the world can access your coins without getting physical access to your keys.
 Let's discuss what these algorithms are.

 ## Public-key Cryptography
 Public-key cryptography algorithms use pairs of keys: public keys and private keys.
 Public keys are not sensitive and can be disclosed to anyone.
-In contrast, private keys shouldn't be disclosed: no one but the owner should have access to them, because it's private keys that serve as the identifier of the owner.
+In contrast, private keys shouldn't be disclosed: no one but the owner should have access to them because it's private keys that serve as the identifier of the owner.
 You are your private keys (in the world of cryptocurrencies, of course).

 In essence, a Bitcoin wallet is just a pair of such keys.
 When you install a wallet application or use a Bitcoin client to generate a new address, a pair of keys is generated for you.
-The one who controls the private key, controls all the coins sent to this key in Bitcoin.
+The one who controls the private key controls all the coins sent to this key in Bitcoin.

 Private and public keys are just random sequences of bytes, thus they cannot be printed on the screen and read by a human.
 That's why Bitcoin uses an algorithm to convert public keys into a human readable string.